-Flora Ma is a fourth-year doctoral student at Palo Alto University.
+Flora Ma (Chair) is a fourth-year doctoral student at Palo Alto University.
 She is currently studying clinical psychology with a special interest in geropsychology.
 Flora is in the process of completing her clinical training at Palo Alto VA Geropsychiatry Community Living Center utilizing assistive technology.
 Her clinical experiences include conducting trilingual psychotherapy and psychological assessments at the Asian Americans for Community Involvement, administering assessments at the Palo Alto Geriatric Research Education and Clinical Center (GRECC), conducting individual, couples, and group psychotherapy in telemental health formats and at the Gronowski Center.
 Flora’s research interest lies in the intersections of culture and technology within the geriatric population.
 She is also involved in developing dissemination materials and programs focused on technological applications in psychological interventions among the geriatric population at the Palo Alto VA.
 Flora’s long-term aspiration is to promote interdisciplinary care models to change the paradigm of psychological care accessibility at an international level.
 More specifically, she hopes to bring the best psychological practices from the United States along with technological innovation to underserved populations and in countries with less developed psychology programs during her career.
 Flora enjoys traveling and eating desserts.

 Daniel Parker is a clinical psychologist at the Desert AIDS Project in Palm Springs, and for over 25 years has provided mental health services to the LGBT community, to persons with HIV/AIDS, and to older adults, in both the U.S. and Australia.
 In Australia from 2005-2014, Dan was a clinical psychologist with the Western Australian Older Adult Mental Health Service and HIV services.
 He served on the Board of GRAI (GLBTI Rights in Ageing Inc.), on the National LGBTI Health Alliance’s Aging and Aged Care Working Group; and in 2012, was a member of the Australian Commonwealth Department of Health and Ageing Working Group to develop a National LGBTI Ageing and Aged Care Strategy.
 Dan is a current member of the American Society on Aging’s ’s LGBT Aging Issues Network Council, and a Board Member of the HIV and Aging Research Project—Palm Springs; and regularly provides training and seminars regarding LGBT/HIV aging issues.